 An attorney is also responsible for making sure proper custodian finances are paid to the plaintiff if the plaintiff has full custody.
 If the defendant is not paying, the attorney can file an order with the court to have the defendant’s visitation rights revoked until he/she makes the proper payments.

 Dealing with finances can be challenging, especially at a time when emotions are in an uproar.
-It is always to have an attorney who can act as a counselor for both the plaintiff and the defendant.
+It is always best to have an attorney who can act as a counselor for both the plaintiff and the defendant.
 Attorneys are good at helping divorced couples come to an agreement, even if it takes weeks or months.
 Furthermore, an attorney will always remind both the plaintiff and defendant to look at the long-term effects of the spousal support agreement.
 During a separation, the plaintiff and defendant will be emotionally tied to the short-term effects.

 It is important to remember that beyond being a relationship matter, divorce is a legal procedure.
 In the United States, divorce is defined as the termination of a marriage by legal action, something that requires not only the input of the involved parties but also the involvement of the court.
 As such, it’s a good idea for those who are considering a divorce to start the process by considering whether or not they currently meet the legal requirements for divorce.
 While some of these requirements may seem obvious, others may be surprising to those who have never previously been through a divorce.

 The starting point for any divorce is a marriage.
 While the precise legal definitions of divorce might differ between states, each state does note that the divorce requires the dissolution of a legal marriage.
 If you and a partner have not been married, then, you may not be divorced.
 Likewise, those who consider themselves to be married but who have not met the legal requirements for having a valid marriage cannot be divorced.
 Somewhat confusingly, those who are considered by their states to be in a common law marriage may obtain a standard divorce even if they themselves have never considered themselves to be married.